 Guaranteed process performance Level 5 - Task dependability High levels of product reliability in domestic environment.
-Levels 5-6 Dependable physical interaction with the environment and users Environmental Dependability and Interaction Dependability - Level 4 Graceful Degradation System with appropriate taken countermeasures to handle unexpected and hazardous catastrophic consequences on the users and the environment (safety), to preserve integrity and confidentiality of data (security), to provide readily (availability) and continuously (reliability) correct services to the users Level 7 - Predictive Dependability

-Human intuitive motion Dependability Component - Motion Dependability Fast dynamic motion (Entertainment) Constrained Motion Level 5 Service Robots should work with person in every context, they should be designed to move on different kinds of ground, go uphill, recognize obstacles (both static and dynamic) present along the path and change their way in order to avoid them or even interact with them, when the obstacle cannot be avoided (obstacle negotiation).
-Level 2 to 7
+Levels 5-6 Dependable physical interaction with the environment and users Environmental Dependability and Interaction Dependability - Level 4 Graceful Degradation System with appropriate taken countermeasures to handle unexpected and hazardous catastrophic consequences on the users and the environment (safety), to preserve integrity and confidentiality of data (security), to provide readily (availability) and continuously (reliability) correct services to the users Level 7 - Predictive Dependability recognize obstacles (both static and dynamic) present along the path and change their way in order to avoid them or even interact with them when the obstacle cannot be avoided (obstacle negotiation).